Plaza Nazarenas 113, Cusco, Peru

-Run by Peru's leading homegrown luxury travel company, this new intimate inn across the square from Monasterio finally gave that leading hotel some competition when it opened.
+Run by Peru's leading homegrown luxury travel company, this intimate inn across the square from Monasterio finally gave that leading hotel some competition when it opened.
 In a historic building but filled with gadget-packed suites, La Casona presents a welcome alternative for high–end travelers in Peru's most popular city.

 Located behind an unassuming wooden door that didn't even have a sign posted the first year it was open, Inkaterra La Casona is easy to miss.
-The anonymity is fitting at this privileged address, where only 11 suites are housed in one of Cusco's oldest buildings, across Nazarene Plaza from the Belmond hotel Monasterio.
+The anonymity is fitting at this privileged address, where only 11 suites are housed in one of Cusco's oldest buildings, across Nazarene Plaza from the Belmond hotel Monasterio and Nazarenas.
 Just a few blocks from the main square in one direction and San Blas in the other, it's a convenient location but is removed from the hubbub of constant foot and car traffic.

 The first impression inside is one of careful restoration and a strong sense of place.
 The whitewashed ceiling of the lobby lounge contains original crooked beams that have been there since the 16th century.
 Stone columns and carved antique wooden doors give an impression of solid construction and craftsmanship, while local textiles, rugs, and pottery scattered about are of the highest quality.
 A fireplace crackles when the weather is cool and strategic lighting creates a dramatic look at night.
 Teatime is from 4:00 to 6:00 each day.